Even though it is not what comes to mind in connection with fasting clinic, nutrition is just as important at Buchinger Wilhelmi as fasting itself.

 Besides unlimited amounts of mineral water, patients who are fasting are given herbal teas, freshly prepared vegetable consommé and freshly pressed fruit juice – all organic, of course.
 The fast begins with a light vegetarian meal on the day of arrival, followed by a digestive rest day.
 After fasting, patients gradually build up their nutrition again – an intense and pleasurable experience that is important for the success of their stay in the clinic in the long term.
 Those who are unable to fast or choose not to do so can enjoy our ovo-lacto-vegetarian organic gourmet cuisine, or a special diet on request, individually tailored to their health requirements, allergies and personal preferences.

 “The food we eat in the days following a fast allows us to build up our intestinal flora in an ideal way.
 We can reset our microbiome, so to speak, by feeding it with useful bacteria that will keep us healthy later on.
 That pays off long after the fast is over.
 Because more than 80 percent of our immune system is in our intestines!” says the nutritional expert.

 That’s why it is so important to eat high-quality, easy-to-digest food and beverages after fasting.
 But what does “high-quality” mean at Buchinger Wilhelmi?
 In short, it means the best ingredients with an excellent nutritional profile.
 “Once our vegetarian wholefood diets were ridiculed.
 Now they are a prime example of healthy nutrition”, says Hubert Hohler.

-Three questions to Hubert Hohler, head chef at Buchinger Wilhelmi on Lake Constance
+Three questions to Hubert Hohler, Senior Expert Gastronomy, at Buchinger Wilhelmi on Lake Constance

 Why is the certification as a “teaching clinic for nutritional medicine” important for a fasting clinic?